Skip to main content

 SMS form

-• The user enters a 10-digit number and checks a consent box.
+1. The user selects their country code, enters a 10-digit number, and checks a consent box.

 1. Keep the addClickName call in your HTML submit handler.